Top photos from Latin America and the Caribbean

 This gallery highlights some of the most compelling images made or published in the past week by The Associated Press from Latin America and the Caribbean.

-The selection was curated by AP photo editor Jon Orbach based in Mexico City.
+The selection was curated by AP photo editor Esteban Felix based in Santiago, Chile.

 Follow AP visual journalism: